A BRIEF HISTORY OF AYLESBURY

 AYLESBURY IN THE 21ST CENTURY

+In the 21st century Aylesbury continued to thrive.
 Bourg Walk Bridge opened in 2009.
 Waterside Theatre opened in Aylesbury opened in 2010.
-Today the population of Aylesbury is 74,000.
+In 2020 the population of Aylesbury was 60,000.

 A timeline of Aylesbury

 A brief history of Dunstable

 A brief history of Luton